mariadb-operator/mariadb-operator/docs/BACKUP.md

         key: ca.crt
 ```

-#### Point In Time Recovery
+#### Target recovery time

-If you have multiple backups available, specially after configuring a [scheduled Backup](#scheduling), you are able to specify which backup to recover from by indicating the target recovery time via the `spec.targetRecoveryTime` field:
+If you have multiple backups available, specially after configuring a [scheduled Backup](#scheduling), the operator is able to infer which backup to restore based on the `spec.targetRecoveryTime` field.

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1